About Modeling for Me

 Models should be in good physical shape, as sessions often involve extensive hiking, and physical exertion.

-Though tattoos are popular, I prefer to leave them out of my images; small/discreet tattoos are fine, and can be worked around, but if there are large/obvious tattoos, I am unfortunately not the photographer for you.
+Though tattoos are popular, I avoid them in my work; small/discreet tattoos can be worked around, but if you have large or obvious tattoos, I am not the right photographer for you.

-Do I have to be recognizable in the images?
+Does my face have to be in the images?

 Absolutely not!
-About 1/3 of the people I've worked with prefer to be anonymous, so f that is your preference, I simply avoid poses/compositions that show the face.
+About 1/3 of the people I've worked with prefer to be anonymous, so if that is your preference, I simply avoid poses/compositions that show the face.